timvink/sudoku-solver/blogpost.md

 - git scraper https://simonwillison.net/2020/Oct/9/git-scraping/

 - having lots of tests cases is important, as there are a lot of edge cases.

+next steps: - deploy webapp with optical camera recognition, and solver in Python via PyScript